-Change is an inevitable part of, not just corporate life, but life in general.
+Change is an inevitable part of, not just corporate life and business processes, but life in general.
 It’s a natural occurrence that we all must face at some point.
-But despite the many benefits that change can bring, many of us are still reluctant to embrace it.
+But despite the many benefits that organizational change can bring, many of us are still reluctant to embrace it.
 After all, for many, it is easier to keep doing the same thing than to do something different and unknown.
-With the unknown comes risks.
+With the unknown comes risks of disruption and a desire for consistency.
 Risks that may be scary.
 Risks that things may be worse than the current scenario.

 Often resistance to change can be thought of as an outcome of bad change management.
-If you don’t effectively manage your stakeholders or have not effectively assessed the impact of change, there is likely going to be change resistance.
+If you don’t effectively manage your stakeholders or have not effectively assessed the impact of change, there are likely going to be common reasons for root causes of resistance for change resistance, including a lack of confidence among stakeholders.
 Resistance may arise from bad change interventions, including ineffective consultation or engagement of stakeholders.

 However, sometimes despite everything you’ve done.
 You’ve ticked every box and followed almost a ‘textbook’ approach to the change process.
 Despite this, you are still getting change resistance from some stakeholder groups.
 Why is this happening?